Undecidability of the Spectral Gap (full version): Quantum Phase Estimation Turing Machine

 where $\varphi\in\Q$. \end{enumerate}

-\Cref{phase-estimation_QTM:amplitudes} implies that the only dependence of the transition rules of $P_n$ on $n$ is that implicit in $\varphi$, which is defined as the rational number whose binary decimal expansion contains the digits of $n$ in reverse order after the decimal. \end{theorem} Note that the input $N$ does \emph{not} determine the output string that gets written to the tape; it only determines the number of binary digits in the output.
+\end{theorem} We emphasise again that the input $N$ does \emph{not} determine the output string that gets written to the tape; it only determines the number of binary digits in the output.
 The number represented by that output is determined (up to padding with leading zeros) by the choice of the parameter $n$ for the QTM $P_n$.

 \Cref{phase-estimation_QTM} is essentially the only inherently quantum ingredient in our result, and the precise properties asserted there will be \emph{absolutely crucial} to the proof.
 For example, if instead of writing out the string and halting deterministically, the QTM did this only with arbitrarily high probability, our proof would not go through.